- November 17, 2025

 Platforms

 The Berlin Apartment is a single player casual simulation game with drama, mystery and historical themes.
 It was developed by Blue Backpack and was released on November 17, 2025.
-It received mostly positive reviews from critics and overwhelmingly positive reviews from players.
+It received mostly positive reviews from critics and very positive reviews from players.

 STORY: Dilara joins her father Malik, a handyman tasked with refurbishing an old apartment in the city of Berlin, Germany.
 In the course of their extensive renovation work, Dilara digs deeper and deeper into the history of the apartment.
 Relics from past times turn out to be silent witnesses and former companions of the apartment's previous inhabitants.
 With each new find, Malik tells his daughter…